Minajab/AppliedAI_EmotionDetection/README.md

 The whole project is split across three parts, which build on each other to deliver the final, complete project.

+To be able to run the project, first use `python -m venv venv` to create a virtual environment called venv.
+Then use `source venv/bin/activate` to activate the virtual environment.
+Finally, use `pip install -r requirements.txt` to install all needed python packages.

 ### Project Parts